Before you begin

 - Ensure the dist file is in the same folder as the Talend-Tools-Installer-YYYYYYYY_YYYY-VA.B.C-linux64-installer.run

 Run the installer.

-- To run the Talend Installer from the desktop, login as superuser then double click the Talend-Installer-YYYYYYYY_YYYY-VA.B.C-linux64-installer.run file.
+- To run the Talend Installer from the desktop, first login as superuser then make the file an executable and double click the Talend-Installer-YYYYYYYY_YYYY-VA.B.C-linux64-installer.run file.

 - To run the Talend Installer from the command